-Meat has been of interest to many disciplines, from psychology, agriculture to economics.
+Meat has been of interest to many disciplines, from agriculture and economics to psychology and philosophy.
 Rozin (2007) declared that "meat should be of a special interest to psychologists because it is a quintessential example of the interesting and important state of ambivalence".
-Indeed, while the consumption of meat increases in most countries, the expenditures on pets and the legal rights we are willing to allocate them increase as well (APPA, 2024; Loughnan et al., 2014; Ruby, 2012; Sans and Combris, 2015).
-As explained through the meat paradox, we care about animals but we also love eating meat, which results in some uncomfortable moral tension that we might want to alleviate through different mechanisms.
-Among them, acting on beliefs is a commonly used strategy to relieve this moral tension and recent studies give stylized facts and some causal evidence to support this statement.
-Bastian et al. (2012) show that animals that we eat are ascribed diminished mental capacities and that meat consumers are inclined to deny minds to animals that we eat when reminded about the link between meat and animal suffering, with
+Similarly, it relates directly to questions of moral philosophy (e.g., Albrecht et al., 2017).
+While the consumption of meat increases in most countries, the expenditures on pets and the legal rights we are willing to allocate to them increase as well (APPA, 2024; Loughnan et al., 2014; Ruby, 2012; Sans and Combris, 2015).
+As explained through the meat paradox, we care about animals but we also love eating meat, which results in some uncomfortable moral tension that we might want to alleviate through different mechanisms.4 Among them, acting on beliefs is a commonly used strategy to relieve this moral tension and recent studies give stylized facts and some causal evidence to support this statement.
+Bastian et al. (2012) show that animals that we eat are ascribed diminished mental capacities and that meat consumers are inclined to deny minds to animals that we eat when reminded about the link between meat and animal suffering, with denial increasing if participants anticipate to eat meat in the direct future.
+Similarly, Loughnan et al. (2010) find that participants that just ate cashew nuts during their experiment are more likely to give a higher moral status and mental states to cows than participants who just ate dried beef.
+Bratanova et al. (2011) also find that the categorization as food of a same animal may diminish participants' perception of its capacity to suffer.
+These studies give fractional evidence that beliefs towards meat consumption are indeed motivated, which could then lead to information avoidance in order to maintain their beliefs and avoid cognitive dissonance.

-&lt;sup>4Rothgerber (2014) mentions eight mechanisms that allow us to alleviate this discomfort (information avoidance, dissociation, perceived behavioral change, denial of animal mind, denial of animal pain, pro-meat justifications, behavior change and reduction of perceived choice) as well as three basic mechanisms: hiding or avoiding the injury (possibly by making the victim invisible), denying one's role or responsibility in causing the harm; and denigrating the victim.
+4Rothgerber (2014) mentions eight mechanisms that allow us to alleviate this discomfort (information avoidance, dissociation, perceived behavioral change, denial of animal mind, denial of animal pain, pro-meat justifications, behavior change and reduction of perceived choice) as well as three basic mechanisms: hiding or avoiding the injury (possibly by making the victim invisible), denying one's role or responsibility in causing the harm; and denigrating the victim.